tomstafford/choice-engine-text/intuitions.md

 ![](assets/cube.png)

 Mind and Brain are different sides of the same thing, just like a bicycle has wheels but it can also have a speed and direction.
-These are properties and functions, both intimately related to each other, existing intertwined but different kinds fo things<sup>[2](#footnote2)</sup>.
+These are properties and functions, both intimately related to each other, existing intertwined but different kinds of things<sup>[2](#footnote2)</sup>.

 When something affects your mind your brain is changed.
 Thoughts and feelings, arguments and reasons, all have a physical reality in your brain meat.
-We only have the slenderist grasp of what this reality is, but we know that events in the space of meaning - reasons, imaginations, fears and hopes are as causaly real as events in physical space.
+We only have the slenderest grasp of what this reality is, but we know that events in the space of meaning - reasons, imaginations, fears and hopes are as causally real as events in physical space.

 &#9744; &#9744;